 - Sprinkling of chipotle powder or smoked paprika

 - Drizzle of your favourite hot sauce.
 Sarah from Champagne Tastes has a delicious homemade hot sauce if you want to try your own.

 - Crispy bacon, prosciutto or pancetta (if you don’t need this soup to be vegetarian)

 Add cheese in batches and keep the heat low.
 Don’t add more until it has melted.

-Speaking of cheese, opt for a mild or sharp/medium cheddar over, say, an extra sharp/old cheddar.
+Speaking of cheese, opt for a mild or medium cheddar over, say, a sharp or old cheddar.
 Those melt better.
 A marble cheddar is used in this soup, which also works out great!

 White potato is used here, but Yukon Gold or Russet are other options.
 You want the potato cut into small cubes (roughly the size of dice) so they cook quickly.